Ethical-Principles-in-AI/Ethical-Principles-in-AI.github.io/README.md

 }
 ```

 2. Change `template` in line 4 to an equally descriptive name for this page.
-This will also need to be added two other files.
+This will also need to be added to two other files.
 For this example whenever you see "template" replace that with the name you put here.
 3. Edit `src/index.js` to add a line that says:
 `export { default as template } from "./template";`
 4. Edit `./index,js` as follows: